Head-to-head comparison across 3benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 Kimi K2.5 (Reasoning) has the edge for knowledge tasks in this comparison, averaging 87.3 versus 52.3.
 GLM-5.1 stays close enough that the answer can still flip depending on your workload.

-Kimi K2.5 (Reasoning) has the edge for coding in this comparison, averaging 76.8 versus 58.4.
-GLM-5.1 stays close enough that the answer can still flip depending on your workload.
+Kimi K2.5 (Reasoning) has the edge for coding in this comparison, averaging 76.8 versus 60.9.
+Inside this category, Vibe Code Bench is the benchmark that creates the most daylight between them.

 GLM-5.1 has the edge for agentic tasks in this comparison, averaging 65.3 versus 54.6.
 Inside this category, Terminal-Bench 2.0 is the benchmark that creates the most daylight between them.